jkastelan/PUI2017_jlk635/HW8_jlk635/README.md

 The Chernoff faces provide a novel representation of each of the countries with 15 variables plotted on each face.
 There aren't a lot of techniques which could allow one to plot and visualize this number of variables in a simplified plot.

 Let's start with a simple comparison of countries which look similar.
 One notes a strong geographical correlation by continent.
-Note: the variable 'Continent' **is not** included in our analysis, however one can observe similar faces amongst a lot of the European countries e.g. Armenia, Denmark, France, Greece, Spain, and the United Kingdom.
-The notable omission here is Germany which appears to have different GDP per capita, larger refugee population, and mobile phone subscription rates than other comparable European countries.
+Note - the variable 'Continent' **is not** included in our analysis, however one can observe similar faces amongst a lot of the European countries e.g. Armenia, Denmark, France, Greece, Spain, and the United Kingdom.
+The exception here is Germany which appears to have different GDP per capita, larger refugee population, and mobile phone subscription rates than other comparable European countries.

 Likewise for the Central and South American countries, we see good similarities in the faces for Argentina, Brazil, Chile, Colombia and Costa Rica.

-Assessing the countries which are very different to others, the United States, China, Germany, Russia and South Africa all appear very different (although worth noting China and the US look most similar to eachother compared to other countries).
-It is interesting to note that Canada appears more similar to Australia, rather than the United States; even though the Canada and the US are closer in geographical proximity.
+Assessing the countries which are very different to others, the United States, China, Germany, Russia and South Africa all appear very different, and worth noting China and the US look most similar to eachother compared to them with other countries.
+It is interesting to see Canada appears more similar to Australia, rather than the United States; even though the Canada and the US are closer in geographical proximity.

 Comparing key features, the ears of Pakistan, Israel, the Philippines and South Africa appear to be the biggest amongst all countries.
 The ears represent the two variables Fertility rate and Intentional homicides (per 100,000 people), which indicate both reproductive rates and avoidable deaths are higher in these countries.
 Russia and South Africa have the highest crude death rates (deaths per 1,000 people) as indicated by the width of their faces.